skttl/konstrukt-documentation/api/menu-items.md

 ---
-description: Configuring menu items in Konstrukt, the fluent back office UI builder for Umbraco.
+description: Configuring menu items in Konstrukt, the back office UI builder for Umbraco.
 ---

 # Menu Items